Inclusion and diversity at GSK

 - For our most senior roles, we’ll expect a diverse shortlist of qualified candidates, including ethnic minority representation (defined by country).

-- We’ll expand and run a new global development programme for ethnically diverse employees starting in Q4 2020 and will work with our Employee Resource Groups on the rollout.
+- We have launched a new global development programme (“Accelerating Difference”) for ethnically diverse employees, and have worked with our Employee Resource Groups on the rollout.
+For the first time, we’re inviting employees to self-nominate.

 - Our Global Ethnicity Council will conduct a thorough review of our recruitment and selection processes – consulting with the Employee Resource Groups – and make further recommendations.